 Resource capacity = Available work hours per day X Total number of workdays allotted to the project

 The project on-time completion rate measures the number of projects completed on time.
 It helps the project manager to track efficiency and improve on it.
-A good completion metric exposes patterns that help the organization understand issues that make it hard to complete a project within the estimated timeline.
+A good completion metric exposes patterns that help the organization understand issues that make it hard to complete a project within the estimated timeline or without a timeline maker.

 Accurate estimation and execution are essential to any successful project.
 However, some projects may run behind their schedules because sometimes people underestimate the time needed to complete them.
 And the organization is bound to lose money every time implementation falls behind.